-The timeline of the Roadmap is depicted in Table 8.8.1.
-This fieldwork will be done under a set of eight consultancies (E0, E1, E2, E3, E4, E5, E6, E7) that will accomplish the accurate estimation of RLs for degradation, plantations and sustainable forest management, and enhancements.
-Since it was necessary to make changes to the procurement plan of the grant agreement, Costa Rica anticipates that this field campaigns will occur in the second half of 2017 and that the new RL will be estimated by February 2018.
+The timeline of this planned activity in the Roadmap is depicted in Table 8.8.1.
+This fieldwork will be done as a part seven consultancies (E0, E1, E2, E3, E4, E5, E6) that accomplished the accurate estimation of RLs for deforestation and degradation

+Costa Rica anticipated that this field campaigns occur in the second half of 2017 and that the new RL would be estimated by February 2018.
+However, the roadmap included in the earlier version of the ERPD (July 2017), was not implemented within the foreseen deadlines due to delays in the hiring processes, climatic problems that delayed field work andmethodological challenges.